Behavioural Engines

 Visual representation

 Visualisations are generated directly from computed data structures.
-Graphs reflect the exact mathematical output of each model.
-Changing a parameter updates the underlying equations and redraws the curves in real time.
+Graphs reflect the exact mathematical output of each model such that changing a parameter updates the underlying equations and redraws the curves in real time.

-This tight coupling between mathematics and interface was deliberate.
-The UI experiments with a more futuristic design language, but every visual element maps to a behavioural assumption.
+The UI experiments with a more futuristic design language, however every visual element maps to a specific behavioural model and implementation.

 Behavioural Engines graph output